-MAR has created guidelines for seeking office, which are found on the MAR website under Association Information/ Directory at www.mdrealtor.org.
-The MAR bylaws specify certain requirements for candidates; the guidelines also describe campaigning and the election process.
+Maryland REALTORS® has created guidelines for seeking office, which are found on the Association website under "Association Information/ Directory" at www.mdrealtor.org.
+The State Association bylaws specify certain requirements for candidates; the guidelines also describe campaigning and the election process.

 To receive a copy of the bylaws with the requirements for serving as an officer, and the guidelines for seeking office, contact Tracy Powelson at firstname.lastname@example.org.